Flow-IPC/ipc/README.md

   - The resulting machine code is *much slower*, using more processor cycles and memory.
   - The source code to achieve it is *much more difficult to develop and reuse*, even with the help of powerful APIs including Boost.interprocess and Boost.asio.
-    - If one avoids copying X -- the basic cause of the slowness -- one must use SHM.
-This increases the difficulty 10-fold, and the resulting code is rarely reusable.
+    - If one wishes to avoid copying X -- the basic cause of the slowness -- one must use SHM to store X.  This increases the difficulty
+      10-fold, and the resulting code is rarely reusable.

 ## How does Flow-IPC help?